lowercasename/homepage/src/pages/academia.md

 * [Responding to the Chance of Space in _Marshland_](http://dx.doi.org/10.7766/alluvium.v5.1.01), _Alluvium_, Vol. 5, No. 1 (2016).
 * [Towards a Taxonomy of Edgelands Literature](http://dx.doi.org/10.7766/alluvium.v4.3.01), _Alluvium_, Vol. 4, No. 3 (2015).

+### Podcasts and recordings

+* ['A Constellation of Commons' and discussion with Tamara de Groot and Robin van den Akker on utopia and the commons](https://soundcloud.com/technecast/utopias-and-commons), for Techne Congress: Back to the Future, July 2020, Loughborough University London.

 ### Unpublished work

 * Imagining the End of Capitalism: Utopia and the Commons in Contemporary Literature, PhD dissertation, Birkbeck, University of London (2020).